mscsuic/juliusross/pets.md

 <img src="media/wispa.jpg" alt="The cat called Wispa" width="400">

 ## Update (June 2020)
-It is at all clear that Wispa enjoys having the entire family around 24 hours a day, seven days a week.
+It is not at all clear that Wispa enjoys having the entire family around 24 hours a day, seven days a week.

 ## Update (Nov 2020)
 We got a lockdown pup (to arrive December 30th).
 He is a miniature Australian Shepherd to be named Shelford, after the village in the UK where we lived when the kids were born.